Click on the services below to explore how to prepare at home for each special celebration in Holy Week!

 To be present at the cross on Good Friday, even as Mary and John were, is to finally see Jesus’ glory in God’s terms.
 He has won for us the victory over sin and death.
 His sacrifice on the cross for the forgiveness of our sins has made the saving power of his blood eternally present to us.

-During the Easter Vigil, we gather in the late evening to recount the ancient stories of how God has saved his people in ages past, with the assurance that Christ has not abandoned us to sin and death, but is coming to save us.
+On Holy Saturday, we gather to recount the ancient stories of how God has saved his people in ages past, with the assurance that Christ has not abandoned us to sin and death, but is coming to save us.

 On Easter Sunday we participate in the glory of God’s victory over sin and death as we “hasten to see the stone rolled back, and even the angels perhaps, and Jesus himself.”
 Christ is risen—and we are raised with him into the newness of eternal life.